sallesmath/pacoteTeste/README.md

 <!-- badges: end -->

-The goal of testPackage is just to test some functions
+The goal of pacoteTeste is just to test some functions

 ## Installation

-You can install the development version of testPackage like so:
+You can install the development version of pacoteTeste like so:

 ``` r
 # HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?